w3f/General-Grants-Program/grants/speculative/crust.md

     - Provide fully functional storage management and download mechanism;
     - Provide basic storage market and retrieval market;
     - Provide SDKs to upper layer applications and platforms;
+4. Documentation
+    - Finish economic design document;
+    - Provide wiki that contains Crust brief, the guidance on how to join Betanet, and how to test storage service;

 ### M3: MainNet – 8 weeks